eburghar/kakpipe/README.md

 You can now focus on :

 - adding new commands and aliases on top of `:kakpipe` to launch external tools inside kakoune even faster,
-- and/or adding behavior on the fifo buffer, by defining a new type and some key mapppings.
+- and/or adding behavior on the fifo buffer, by defining a new type and some key mappings.

-You can see read the section about how to integrate kakpipe to your module below and look at the forked [kakoune-cargo](https://gitlab.com/eburghar/kakoune-cargo) module to see how easy it is to replace boilerplate code.
+You can read the section about how to integrate kakpipe to your module below and look at the forked [kakoune-cargo](https://gitlab.com/eburghar/kakoune-cargo) module to see how easy it is to simplify existing ones.

 ## Installation